 Design researchers can perform stakeholder interviews, heuristic evaluations of existing software, contextual inquiries to see the users “acting in the wild,” Kano studies, affinity diagrams, and many other techniques to get to the bottom of the user’s pain.
 Design researchers can model your users by creating “personas” and can create complex flows that describe the user’s state of mind when performing specific operations with your software—fascinating stuff.

 In general, users feel appreciated if you ask for their input.
 But be careful.
 Users will usually try to give you a “solution” to their problem instead of articulating the problem itself.
 This is where design research really shines.
 Researchers don’t “ask” the user what they need.
 They observe the users identify where they are struggling and therefore identify the real pain.
 Once the need has been defined, it’s your job to be innovative and collaborate with your team to develop the best possible solution.
 Believe me; this approach is much more effective than coming up with both the problem and the solution by yourself.
 That is a recipe for disaster, and there are many names in the startup graveyard to attest to that.
-Design research and usability testing are at the core of some of the latest business trends like Lean Startup or books like If you build it, will they come.
+Design research and usability testing are at the core of some of the latest business trends like Lean Startup.

 As you know, finding a bug on released software is many times more expensive than finding the bug during the early development stages.
 Likewise, the longer it takes you to find a usability issue or a design flaw, the more expensive it will be to fix, and even worse, you risk frustrating your users and hurting that adoption that you so much desire.